 Some groups, depending on their size, may have more than one such informal communication network.
 Networks may even overlap.

-When only one such network exists, it is the elite of an otherwise unstructured group, whether the participants in it want to be elitists or not.
-If it is the to say that formalisation of a group structure will destroy the informal structure.
+to everyone, and this can only happen if they are formalised.
+This is not to say that formalisation of a group structure will destroy the informal structure.
 It usually doesn't.
 But it does hinder the informal structure from having predominant control and makes available some means of attacking it.